ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Experiment

 \textbf{Setups.} All experiments were conducted on a single NVIDIA 4090 GPU with 24GB of memory, using the Adam optimizer \citep{kingma2014adam} and a fixed random seed of 2021 for reproducibility.
 Results for all baseline models were reproduced using their official source code and optimal configurations.
 For our model, ReNF, we searched for the optimal learning rate in the range from 0.0001 to 0.005, the EMA decay rates in the range from 0.99 to 0.999, and the number of layers from 2 to 8.
 We apply ReNF-$\alpha$ to ETTh1 and ETTh2 datasets, and ReNF-$\beta$ to others.
-The look-back window of ReNF is searched over $\{336, 512, 720\}$ for the best performance.
-The $\text{drop\_last}$ bug is corrected following the TFB benchmark \citep{qiu2025duet}.
+The look-back window of all models is searched over $\{336, 512, 720\}$ for the best long-term forecasting performance following the standard benchmark configuration \citep{qiu2025duet}.